-The Melrose Building was the first modern office tower in Houston.
+The 1952 Melrose Building designed by architects Hermon Lloyd and William B. Morgan is Houston’s first Houston skyscraper designed in the International Style.
 While in the late 1940s and early 1950s there were other large office buildings under construction, such as the Hermann Professional Building by Kenneth Franzheim and the City National Bank Building by Alfred Finn, no other building received the same degree of coverage in the local press.
 It was not much of an exaggeration to say this building served as most Houstonians` introduction to modern architecture.
 Its prominent location was also important.
 At the time it stood out for visitors entering downtown from the south east via the brand new Gulf Freeway, Houston`s first modern freeway, completed the same year as the Melrose Building.

 |back to main list|